 Emory Coblentz, a Middletown lawyer and stockholder in the Frederick & Middletown Railway, took over the management of the F&M in 1908.
 He bought the Washington, Frederick & Gettysburg Railroad which despite its name only ran from Frederick to Thurmont.
 Incorporating this line into the F&M in 1909 he renamed the company to the Frederick Railroad.
 During the next two years the network in Frederick was expanded and its facilities improved, with lines installed on Fifth Street, South Street and Market Street.
 In 1913, the Hagerstown Railway and the Frederick Railway were merged, becoming the Hagerstown & Frederick Railway.

 The company purchased and merged with several power and trolley companies over the following decade, including the Chambersburg, Greencastle & Waynesboro Street Railway just above the mason-dixon line.
 Over this decade the company began transitioning from a trolley company selling power to a company with a primary income selling electricity.
 In 1922 the company was renamed to The Potomac Public Service Company, and then at the end of the year The Potomac Edison Company.
 Under the P.E. name the company began investing in local bus services in addition to the long running trolley operations.
 In the 1930s several trolley routes were abandoned in favor of the parallel bus services.
 Despite the bus service Potomac Edison continued to operate passenger trolleys until the final line was closed on February 20, 1954.
 Freight continued with electric freight motors for another year.
 Diesels were operating the remaining freight services in Frederick when the company sold its remaining railroad assets in 1961.

 In common with many more urban trolley systems, the H&F owned and operated two amusement parks, both as business ventures in their own right and as traffic generators for the trolley business.

 In 1920 the company purchased a park in Funkstown known over the years as Watts Park and Willow Grove Park.
 They renamed it Electric Park and operated it until 1925.
-Unlike Braddock Heights, this park had to rely on Antietam Creek for coolness, but served much the same function.
+Unlike Braddock Heights, this park had to rely on Antietam Creek for coolness, but served much the same functions as Braddock heights.